Peter Hudson (British Army officer): Military career

 Hudson was commissioned in to the Rifle Brigade in 1944.
 He took part in the response to the Mau Mau Uprising in Kenya in 1954 and the Malayan Emergency in the late 1950s and was made Commanding Officer of 3rd Bn Royal Green Jackets in 1966.
 He was appointed Commander of 39th Infantry Brigade in Northern Ireland in 1969 at just the time when the Troubles were escalating, Director of Army staff Duties in 1972 and Commander of Eastern District in 1973.
 He went on to be Chief of Staff for Allied Forces Northern Europe in 1975 and Deputy Commander-in-Chief UK Land Forces in 1977 before retiring in 1980.

-Later life

 In retirement he became Secretary-General of the Order of St John and Lieutenant of the Tower of London.
 He was also Deputy Lieutenant of Berkshire.

 He is buried at St Peter and St Paul Churchyard at Yattendon in Berkshire.